National Supercomputing Center of Tianjin

-The National Supercomputing Center of Tianjin (国家超级计算天津中心 (guójiā chāojí jìsuàn zhōngxīn)) is located at the National Defense Science and Technology University in Tianjin, China.
+The National Supercomputing Center of Tianjin (国家超级计算天津中心 (guójiā chāojí jìsuàn zhōngxīn)) is a supercomputing facility located at the National Defense Science and Technology University in Tianjin, China.
 One of the fastest supercomputers in the world (see "The TOP500 Project" list of supercomputers), Tianhe-1A, is located at the facility.

 History

 The Tianjin Computer Institute had been active as far back as 1984 and had developed the 16-bit TQ-0671 microcomputer system.
 As the National Supercomputing Center, the facilities came under the direction (purview) of the National Supercomputing Center council, consisting of members of the National Defense Science and Technology University, the various departments of the Tianjin Economic and Technological Development Zone, and the Tianjin Binhai New Area Administrative Committee.
 The facilities have been used by various people through the Beijing and Tianjin area.
 The center was built with the purpose of encouraging and initiating technological development and scientific innovation in the Tianjin Binhai New Area.
 Plans include both commercial and military interests.
 It was built to fulfill three primary objectives:

 A commercial affiliate of the Tianjin center had previously made the PHPC100 "personal supercomputer" in 2008 which was about twice the size of a normal desktop computer, but had 40 times the speed.
 In 2010 a second generation model was released.

 On August 12, 2015, the center was forced to shut down for a time (it was still offline as of August 14) due to widespread infrastructural damage, along with related security concerns, incurred as a result of the 2015 Tianjin port disaster.